mingrammer/mingrammer.github.io/content/resume/_index.md

 ###### Server Engineer
 ##### [SundayToz](http://corp.sundaytoz.com/), Jul 2017 -

-Developed and maintained a [mobile puzzle game](http://corp.sundaytoz.com/sachunsung-) server with 180k and 25k rpm at peak time and normal time respectively.
+- Developed and maintained a [mobile puzzle game](http://corp.sundaytoz.com/sachunsung-) server with 180k and 25k rpm (requests per minute) at peak and normal time respectively.

-Migrated the game server infrastructure and a large amount of user data (nearly 3.4 billion rows) from IDC to AWS with a completely changed codebase and data schema.
+- Migrated the game server infrastructure from IDC to AWS with 8 hours downtime.
+- Migrated 3.4 billion user data from the MySQL and Redis on IDC to the RDS and DynamoDB on AWS using Golang.
+- Built a reproducible local development environment with Vagrant.

 ###### Server Engineer
 ##### [Townus](https://www.townus.co.kr/), Nov 2016 - Feb 2017

-Maintained the townus API servers.
-Wrote unittests for almost existing APIs that have no tests before.
+- Developed and maintained the townus API servers.
+- Wrote unit tests for almost existing APIs that have never been tested.

-Built an on-demand image resizing server to generate dynamic sized images.
+- Built an on-demand image resizing server to generate dynamic-sized images with Python.

 ---